kantale/OpenBio.eu/README.md

 * ...more to come

 ## Directories
-* OpenBioC: The awesome OpenBioC platform!
+* OpenBio: The awesome OpenBio platform!
 This directory also contains:
     * app/ The Django application of the project
     * ExecutionEnvironment.
 The Execution Environment of openbio.eu .
 Use [executor.py](ExecutionEnvironment/executor.py) to execute a worfklow in json format that you downloaded from openbio.eu.
 * [deployment_notes.md](deployment_notes.md): Some notes on how to deploy on an Ubuntu 16.04 server